safarisu/exoplanets/README.md

-# Exoplanets
+# Exoplanets clustering
-Exoplanets clustering project for Methods of Data Analysis class on uni.
+Python scripts for a Methods of Data Analysis class on uni.